Anit5577/papers/journal.md

 Using N-body simulations to find Runaways in Young Star Clusters

 #Introduction
-Stars are born in cluster and simulations of these clusters can be used to constrain the initial conditions.
+Stars are born in cluster and simulations of these clusters can be used to constrain the initial conditions (Lada & Lada 2003).

+Lada & Lada (2003) claim that 70-90% of all stars are born in a clustered environment.

+#Methods
+There are method to my madness.